-Wounded War Heroes was founded to show our appreciation to the men and women who have been wounded while in combat, by providing them with fishing & hunting opportunities upon their return home from fighting for our country.
+Wounded War Heroes was founded to show our appreciation to the men and women who have been wounded while in combat, by providing them therapeutic outdoor experiences upon their return home from fighting for our country.
 Our sole purpose is to show these veterans that they have not been forgotten for their courageous service to our country.

 If you are interested in giving any kind of a donation to the Wounded War Heroes Foundation, please visit our Sponsor page.

 Board of Directors: